At Camosun, the library innovates and inspires

 After earning a Master’s degree in Library and Information Science from the University of British Columbia, Harrison built a successful career in public libraries and joined Camosun College in 2008.
 As Camosun’s Director of Learning Services, she oversees a comprehensive portfolio of resources that helps to make the college experience supportive, educational and fun.

-These resources include two main library facilities (one on each campus), Writing Centre, Disability Resource Centre, and Centre for Excellence in Teaching and Learning (CETL).
+These resources include two main library facilities (one on each campus), Writing Centre, Centre for Accessible Learning, and Centre for Excellence in Teaching and Learning (CETL).
 Collectively, these resources embody an overall vision of a supportive student experience that fosters success and prioritizes a holistic approach to learning.

 A librarian at heart, Harrison is a strong advocate for the key role that libraries play in communities.
 “Libraries connect individuals,” she notes. ”I often say: I.T. seems to be the new thing, but we’ve been in information technology since Gutenberg.”